Billingegroup/cookiecutter/README.md

 2. Make sure news is up to date so the changelog will reflect all changes.
 For the `cookierelease` activity make a `<branchname>.rst` file by copying `TEMPLATE.rst` in the news folder and under "fixed" put `Repo structure modified to the new diffpy standard`
 3. Check the `README` and make sure that all parts have been filled in and all links resolve correctly.
 4. Run through the documentation online and do the same, fix any last typos and make all the links work.
 To do this the documentation must have been correctly built on a merge to main and enabled on the github.io website.
 Instructions are [here](https://gitlab.thebillingegroup.com/resources/group-wiki/-/wikis/Maintaining-and-Deploying-Documentation)
-5. When you are are happy to sign off on the release send a Slack message to Simon saying something like "OK to release diffpy.<package-name>"
+5. When you are are happy to sign off on the release send a Slack message to Simon saying something like "`OK to release diffpy.<package-name>`"

 ## Workflow for testing diffpy.utils files
 We are using diffpy.utils as a template